Combinatorial Hopf Algebras of Simplicial Complexes: Characters and quasisymmetric functions

 This result shows that like the chromatic polynomial for graphs, the evaluation at $t=-1$ of the $s$-chromatic polynomial for simplicial complexes has a combinatorial interpretation in terms of counting acyclic orientations.

-Now we discuss some special cases of Theorem~\ref{prop:-1} that are of interest.
-If we take the character $\zeta_1$ we get that $\chi_1(\Gamma; -1) = (-1)^n a(\Gamma^{(1)})$ and we count the number of acyclic orientations of the 1-skeleton.
-The authors in~\cite{hm:ihag} also derive this expression for the number of acyclic orientations of graphs using characters, although it was originally noticed by Stanley~\cite{s:aog}.
-We also get the following corollary when we take $s$ to be larger than the dimension of a given simplicial complex.
+If we let $s=1$ in Theorem~\ref{prop:-1}, we recover Stanley's classical result~\cite{s:aog} that $\chi_1(\Gamma; -1) = (-1)^n a(\Gamma^{(1)})$.
+In~\cite[Example 3.3]{hm:ihag} the authors perform the same calculation with characters for the Hopf algebra of graphs.
+In addition to the previous result, we also get the following corollary.